CarGurus (NASDAQ:CARG) Updates Q2 2024 Earnings Guidance

 CarGurus (NASDAQ:CARG – Get Free Report) updated its second quarter 2024 earnings guidance on Thursday.
-The company provided EPS guidance of 0.290-0.340 for the period, compared to the consensus EPS estimate of 0.300.
+The company provided earnings per share guidance of 0.290-0.340 for the period, compared to the consensus earnings per share estimate of 0.300.
 The company issued revenue guidance of $202.0 million-$222.0 million, compared to the consensus revenue estimate of $224.5 million.
 CarGurus also updated its Q2 guidance to $0.29-0.34 EPS.

-A number of brokerages have commented on CARG.
-UBS Group raised their price target on shares of CarGurus from $26.00 to $27.00 and gave the stock a neutral rating in a research note on Friday, March 15th.
-Needham & Company LLC boosted their price target on CarGurus from $24.00 to $25.00 and gave the company a buy rating in a research note on Friday.
-JMP Securities reiterated a market perform rating on shares of CarGurus in a research note on Wednesday, April 17th.
-Royal Bank of Canada boosted their target price on shares of CarGurus from $26.00 to $27.00 and gave the company an outperform rating in a research note on Friday.
-Finally, JPMorgan Chase & Co. increased their target price on shares of CarGurus from $27.00 to $29.00 and gave the stock an overweight rating in a research report on Friday.
-Four analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has an average rating of Moderate Buy and an average price target of $25.36.
+A number of research analysts recently commented on CARG shares.
+UBS Group increased their price target on shares of CarGurus from $26.00 to $27.00 and gave the company a neutral rating in a report on Friday, March 15th.
+Oppenheimer boosted their target price on CarGurus from $26.00 to $30.00 and gave the company an outperform rating in a research report on Tuesday, February 27th.
+JPMorgan Chase & Co. raised their price target on CarGurus from $27.00 to $29.00 and gave the stock an overweight rating in a research report on Friday.
+Needham & Company LLC lifted their price objective on shares of CarGurus from $24.00 to $25.00 and gave the stock a buy rating in a research note on Friday.
+Finally, JMP Securities restated a market perform rating on shares of CarGurus in a report on Wednesday, April 17th.
+Four analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, CarGurus currently has a consensus rating of Moderate Buy and an average price target of $25.36.

-CarGurus (NASDAQ:CARG – Get Free Report) last announced its quarterly earnings results on Monday, February 26th.
-The company reported $0.35 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.34 by $0.01.
-The company had revenue of $223.12 million during the quarter, compared to analyst estimates of $220.05 million.
-CarGurus had a net margin of 4.04% and a return on equity of 8.44%.
-The firm’s revenue was down 22.2% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $0.25 EPS.
-On average, sell-side analysts anticipate that CarGurus will post 0.94 EPS for the current fiscal year.
+CarGurus (NASDAQ:CARG – Get Free Report) last issued its earnings results on Monday, February 26th.
+The company reported $0.35 earnings per share for the quarter, topping the consensus estimate of $0.34 by $0.01.
+CarGurus had a return on equity of 8.44% and a net margin of 4.04%.
+The business had revenue of $223.12 million during the quarter, compared to analysts’ expectations of $220.05 million.
+During the same period in the prior year, the business earned $0.25 EPS.
+The business’s revenue for the quarter was down 22.2% compared to the same quarter last year.
+Equities research analysts anticipate that CarGurus will post 0.94 earnings per share for the current fiscal year.

 Insiders Place Their Bets

-In other news, insider Andrea Lee Eldridge sold 22,358 shares of CarGurus stock in a transaction dated Thursday, February 29th.
-The stock was sold at an average price of $22.13, for a total transaction of $494,782.54.
-Following the transaction, the insider now owns 117,432 shares in the company, valued at approximately $2,598,770.16.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-In other CarGurus news, CMO Dafna Sarnoff sold 10,573 shares of CarGurus stock in a transaction dated Monday, March 18th.
-The stock was sold at an average price of $22.56, for a total value of $238,526.88.
-Following the sale, the chief marketing officer now owns 168,099 shares of the company’s stock, valued at approximately $3,792,313.44.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, insider Andrea Lee Eldridge sold 22,358 shares of the business’s stock in a transaction dated Thursday, February 29th.
-The shares were sold at an average price of $22.13, for a total value of $494,782.54.
-Following the completion of the sale, the insider now owns 117,432 shares in the company, valued at $2,598,770.16.
+In related news, COO Samuel Zales sold 17,668 shares of the business’s stock in a transaction that occurred on Tuesday, April 16th.
+The shares were sold at an average price of $21.42, for a total value of $378,448.56.
+Following the completion of the transaction, the chief operating officer now owns 548,845 shares of the company’s stock, valued at $11,756,259.90.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+In other CarGurus news, COO Samuel Zales sold 17,668 shares of the business’s stock in a transaction dated Tuesday, April 16th.
+The shares were sold at an average price of $21.42, for a total value of $378,448.56.
+Following the completion of the transaction, the chief operating officer now directly owns 548,845 shares in the company, valued at $11,756,259.90.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, General Counsel Javier Esquivel Zamora sold 23,557 shares of the stock in a transaction dated Thursday, February 29th.
+The shares were sold at an average price of $22.13, for a total transaction of $521,316.41.
+Following the sale, the general counsel now directly owns 111,589 shares of the company’s stock, valued at $2,469,464.57.
 The disclosure for this sale can be found here.
-Insiders sold 113,793 shares of company stock worth $2,523,342 over the last ninety days.
-15.70% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 113,793 shares of company stock worth $2,523,342 in the last three months.
+Corporate insiders own 15.70% of the company’s stock.

 About CarGurus